bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el54">54.
 Node.js: Directory creation</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Though the DELETE method in our file server is able to delete directories (using
+rmdir), the server currently does not provide any way to create a directory.</p>
+<p>Add support for the MKCOL method (“make column”), which should create a
+directory by calling mkdir from the fs module.
+MKCOL is not a widely used HTTP method, but it does exist for this same purpose in the WebDAV standard, which specifies a set of conventions on top of HTTP that make it suitable for creating documents.</p>

 <p>You can use the function that implements the DELETE method as a blueprint
 for the MKCOL method.
 When no file is found, try to create a directory with mkdir.
 When a directory exists at that path, you can return a 204 response